New Study Links Ultra-Processed Foods Intake With Multiple Adverse Health Effects

 Processed Foods Lawsuits

-As evidence of the long term side effects to children and adults caused by the consumption of ultra-processed foods continues to grow, lawsuits are being pursued against many of the top manufacturers, including Kraft Heinz, PepsiCo, Nestlé and General Mills.
+As Americans learn about the growing evidence of long term side effects from ultra-processed foods for children and adults, lawsuits are being pursued against many of the top manufacturers who have sold these products over the past few decades, including Kraft Heinz, PepsiCo, Nestlé and General Mills.

 Many of these lawsuits claim that prolonged exposure to heavily marketed, chemically modified products has led individuals to develop conditions such as obesity, type 2 diabetes and non-alcoholic fatty liver disease.
 Plaintiffs argue that companies prioritized profits over public health by targeting children with products that offer little nutritional value and may be addictive.